ludamad/cppmv/README.md

 Assumptions:
 =====

-cppmv assumes includes of the form #include <myfile.h> are from external libraries and will not update them. cppmv assumes includes of the form #include "myfile.h" are relative paths and will update them globally.
+cppmv assumes includes of the form #include <myfile.h> (angle brackets) are from external libraries and will not update them. cppmv assumes includes of the form #include "myfile.h" are relative paths and will update them globally.

 cppmv will read in its file in its entirety and then write back the file, and it may take a bit of time.
 I advise only using this tool if your source is under version control, and using the source controls diff tool to ensure that the changes are correct.